21 July 2022

 Rethinking Shakespeare: Beyond the Bard

 This module aims to explore the processes by which Shakespeare’s plays came into existence, how they achieved their unique status in English literature and culture, and how the image of the genius ‘Bard’ problematizes understandings of Shakespeare’s plays as part of Shakespeare’s own world and our own.
-Taking place in the year of the 400th anniversary of Shakespeare’s death, this year the module will include examining issues that surround memorializing the dead, both in Shakespeare’s own time and our own.
+Following global commemorative celebrations of the 400th anniversary of Shakespeare's death in 2016, the module will include examining issues that surround memorializing the dead, both in Shakespeare’s own time and our own.

 The module focuses its attention upon A Midsummer Night’s Dream, Hamlet and The Tempest.
 Through a combination of play-specific classes, performance workshops, and classes dedicated to the details of historical context students will examine: